-Calvary Chapel of Leesburg (Florida) is an affiliate of Calvary Chapel Association (CCA), which began in Southern California in 1965 through the ministry of Pastor Chuck Smith.
+Calvary Chapel of Leesburg (Florida) is an affiliate of Calvary Chapel Association (CCA), which began in Costa Mesa, California in 1965 through the ministry of Pastor Chuck Smith.
 CCA is not a denomination, but an association of independent churches worldwide.
 Our congregation began in 2004 as a home Bible Study and grew into a church, led by a volunteer pastor who lived two hours away.
 When that pastor relocated to another state in 2014, he, the elders, and the church called businessman Ron Stauffer (a church member) as Pastor.

-Although each Calvary Chapel Association church is “independent,” there is still accountability.
-This is accomplished by a process of affiliation.
-Each Senior Pastor within Calvary Chapel Association must first affirm his agreement with the CCA Statement of Faith and the Calvary Chapel Distinctives.
-Then he is sponsored by an existing CCA Senior Pastor and examined and approved by a CCA Council Member, through a process of ordination and “association.”
-Each Senior Pastor is thoroughly vetted by CCA leadership, examined, approved, and ordained, then held accountable to CCA for doctrine, leadership, stewardship, and behavior.
+Although each Calvary Chapel Association church is “independent,” there is still accountability, by a process of affiliation.
+Every new CCA Pastor is sponsored by an existing CCA Senior Pastor and then examined and approved by a CCA Council Member, through a process of ordination and “association.”
+By this process, each Senior Pastor is thoroughly vetted by CCA leadership, examined, approved, and ordained, then held accountable to CCA for doctrine, leadership, stewardship, and behavior.
 Pastor Ron Stauffer meets monthly with a group of 7 other North Central Florida CCA Senior Pastors, three times a year with a larger meeting of the Florida CCA Senior Pastors, and monthly with the Elders of our own church.
-There is lots of accountability.

 Today Pastor Ron leads Calvary Chapel of Leesburg, advised and assisted by a Board of Elders.
 We hold services at 1601 W. Main Street, Leesburg, FL 34736, at 10 a.m.
 Sundays, and 6 p.m.
 Wednesdays.